Working Hunter Ponies

 A rider may compete a maximum of 1 pony per class.

 Ponies entered in Class 93 may also, provided they are eligible, be entered in Class 94.
-However, any combination of pony and rider competing in this class may not compete in any other Working Hunter Pony class at this Show.
+Riders entered in Class 93 are not permitted to enter in any other Working Hunter Pony class at the Show.

 Ponies entered in Classes 96 & 97 may also, provided they are eligible, be entered in Classes 20 & 21 (Small Hunters) and Class 65 (Junior / Young Rider Event Horses).